Flush Ink Productions Mission Statement

 · It engages in promoting the playwright’s voice through workshops, education and readings, with the intention of fine-tuning them for future productions, with a specific commitment to celebrating women’s voices in theatre through an annual staged reading to raise funds for both local and international women’s causes.

-· Flush Ink Productions is committed to creating positive working relationships with both the community and various artists, both local and international – through which exciting and imaginative productions ensue that heighten the profile of individual artists as well as the Region of Waterloo in the world of theatre.
+· Flush Ink Productions is committed to creating positive working relationships with both the community and various artists, both local and international – through exciting and imaginative productions ensue that heighten the profile of individual artists as well as the Region of Waterloo in the world of theatre.

-BOARD OF DIRECTORS, ET AL
+FLUSH INK PERFORMING ARTS BOARD OF DIRECTORS, ET AL

 PRESIDENT